Our advices

 -The number of vertical pixels

 Whether monochrome or colour, the screen must be very fine to displaythe details.
 This is related to the number of vertical pixels taken into account.
-The horizontal pixels are used only to display the history of the p -
+The horizontal pixels are used only to display the history of the probe as it travels from left to right.

 How does radar function?